Danube Schema Registry Architecture

 Default: Backward (industry standard, covers 90% of use cases)

-Each subject has its own compatibility mode, configurable independently.
+Each subject has its own compatibility mode, configurable by administrators only.

 Schema Types